zestia/ember-async-tooltips/README.md

 ## Notes

 - This addon intentionally does not come with any styles.
 - Currently ships with rudimentary positioning utils.
-The goal being to strip out positioning as a concern once CSS anchors have better support.
+The goal being to strip out positioning as a concern once CSS Anchor Positioning has better support.
 - It is configured with [ember-test-waiters](https://github.com/emberjs/ember-test-waiters) so `await`ing in your test suite will just work.

 ## Example